DoubleCouponDay/Chunkus/README.md

 ## Requirements

+WARNING: Please note that SIMD instructions are used and Intel Microprocessors without the MMX extension will not work.

 Set the `CHUNKUS` environment variable to the value of your discord bot's secret token.

 ### Installing C requirements on Windows